finnless/insufirior/README.md

 # insufirior
-World War II based risk like game
+World War II game that is a mix of Risk, Diplomacy and HOI 4.